Copyright 2018 by M.E. Brines – all rights reserved.

 How does the hyperspace jump drive work?

-The Game Master (GM) will send you a text document that gives you everything you need to play.
-Think of it as your character sheet.
+The Game Master (GM) will send you an e-mail with your economic report.
+Attached to that as a separate file will be a text document, your turn packet.
+These two items give you everything you need to play.
+Think of the turn packet as your character sheet.
 Please follow the guidelines below so the GM can understand what you want to do each turn.

 Your Accumulated Culture is the relative level of cultural development of your civilization.
 It represents things like achievements in art, music, theater, literature, cuisine, manners, morals and scholarly pursuits.
 This changes every turn based on your actions.
 It modifies diplomatic efforts you undertake with NPCs and increases the benefit of trade with alien civilizations.
 Keeping your government spending low or providing subsidies puts resources into the hands of your people they can devote to cultural pursuits.
 This increases your cultural rating.
 Races with little or no individual initiative aren’t going to have much culture.

 Merchant shipping represents the space transport available to civilians in your civilization.
-It’s used by the free market to explore, colonize, and develop other worlds.
+It’s used by the free market (not you) to explore, colonize, and develop other worlds.

 GM Notes are notes from the Game Master to you.
 Don’t put questions to the GM here.
 Send those directly either as separate messages or in your orders below.